tcloaken/proj7-Gcal/README.md

 # Author = Trevor Enright ,  tenright@uoregon.edu

-Grab appointment data from a selection of a user's Google calendars Provides list of busy times with a description
+Grab appointment data from a selection of a user's Google calendars Provides list of busy times with a description, also lists open times